robertkovacs/Literate/Literate.md

 ```

-## Root block check
+## Root code block check

-We check if the block is a root code block.
-We check this using
-a regex that basically checks if it the name has an extension.
-Additionally,
-users can put the block name in quotes to force it to be a root block.
+We check if the block is a root code block: we check this using a regex that basically checks if it the name has an extension.
+Additionally, users can put the block name in quotes to force it to be a root code block.

-If the block name is in quotes, we have to make sure to remove those once
+If the block name is in quotes, we have to make sure to remove those once we're done.
-we're done.

 ```d --- Check if it's a root block ---
 auto fileMatch = matchAll(block.name, regex(".*\\.\\w+"));